Turbulence generation and data assimilation in wall-bounded flows with a latent diffusion model: The -VAE and diffusion transformer implementation details

 A snapshot of the flow at time $t$ is defined as the matrix where $d \equiv d_1 \times d_2 \times d_3$, and $d_c = 4$ is the number of channels, corresponding to each of the field variables $u$, $v$, $w$, and $p$.
 We store the flow snapshots in physical space as four-dimensional arrays $\boldsymbol{\phi}(t)\in\mathbb{R}^{4\times d_1 \times d_2 \times d_3}$.
 Similarly, the latent representation of a single flow snapshot in the bottleneck layer of the $\beta$-VAE in the implementation is stored as a four-dimensional array $\mathsf{z}\in \mathbb{R}^{\tilde{d}_c \times \tilde{d}_{1} \times \tilde{d}_{2} \times\tilde{d}_{3}}$.
 The number of channels and the reduced physical dimension $\tilde{d}=\tilde{d}_{1} \tilde{d}_{2} \tilde{d}_{3}$ are both design choices, and define the number of degrees of freedom of the latent variable $d_{\mathsf{z}} = \tilde{d}_c\tilde{d}$.
 The number of layers in the encoder and decoder networks varies depending on the number of degrees of freedom of the latent variable and so does the number of total parameters of the $\beta$-VAE (table \ref{tab:vae_details}).

 A schematic of the $\beta$-VAE architecture is shown in figure \ref{fig:detailed_beta_VAE_schematic}.
-In every layer of the $\beta$-VAE, we use convolutional networks with rectified linear unit (ReLU) as activation function.
-In the encoder, all convolutional layers in the networks have a a kernel size of three, padding of one and a stride of two.
+We use convolutional layers with rectified linear unit (ReLU) as activation function the $\beta$-VAE.
+Standard convolutions are used in all convolutional layers.
+In the encoder, all convolutional layers in the networks have a kernel size of three, padding of one and a stride of two.
 Each convolutional layer is followed by a residual block also containing convolutional layers to improve training performance and stability.
 In the final layer, convolutions with a kernel size of one are used to obtain the mean and variance of the variational distribution.
 The decoder uses trilinear interpolation to upsample the data, followed by convolutional layers with a kernel size of three, padding of one and stride of one.

-For training the $\beta$-VAE with the loss function described in equation~\ref{eq:vae_loss}, we define the appropriate $\beta$ value as $5 \times 10^{-4}$.
+For training the $\beta$-VAE with the loss function described in equation~\ref{eq:vae_loss}, we set the appropriate $\beta$ value as $5 \times 10^{-4}$.
 As previously mentioned, the values of this scalar hyperparameter is chosen to balance the trade-off between reconstruction accuracy and disentanglement within the latent representations~\citep{higgins2017beta}.
-Note that the optimal $\beta$ value for our three-dimensional turbulent plane Couette channel flow is two orders lower than the one identified for two-dimensional periodic flow at $Re=40$~\citep{solera2024beta}.
-Both values are noticeably lower then the ones reported for natural image tasks which are of the order $O(1)$~\citep[e.g.,][]{higgins2017beta}.
+Note that the optimal $\beta$ value for our three-dimensional turbulent plane Couette channel flow is two orders of magnitude lower than the one identified for two-dimensional periodic flow at $Re=40$~\citep{solera2024beta}.
+Both values are noticeably lower than the ones reported for natural image tasks which are of the order $O(1)$~\citep[e.g.,][]{higgins2017beta}.